 Weebly has been around in the website builder space for quite a while.
 I reviewed Weebly here.
 Like Wix, they have straightforward drag and drop with lots of features.
 They also have more options, better future-proofing, and cheaper plans than GoDaddy.
 Unless you are looking for the absolute convenience of GoDaddy, I’d go with Weebly over GoDaddy website builder.

 GoDaddy Website Builder vs. Squarespace

-Squarespace was the only other website services company that I saw advertise during the Super Bowl.
+Squarespace was the only other website services company that I saw advertised during the Super Bowl.
 I reviewed Squarespace here.
-Squarespace focuses on good template design and integration of some developer friendly features into their builder.
-They have a lot of options – possibly too many options for small, entry level websites.
+Squarespace focuses on good template design and integration of some developer-friendly features into their builder.
+They have a lot of options – possibly too many options for small, entry-level websites.
 If you want a robust hosted website builder, Squarespace is a good choice.
 If you want total convenience, the GoDaddy is simpler.

 GoDaddy Website Builder vs. Self-Hosted WordPress

 Remember the “ingredients” needed for a website?
 Using self-hosted WordPress takes a very different route than GoDaddy’s website builder.
 WordPress is free website software that you can install on hosting that you purchase separately.
 If you are setting up a website and want unlimited options, unlimited versatility, maximum control, cheaper pricing, and don’t mind learning a new (but straightforward) setup – then self-hosting a WordPress powered website is likely for you.
 I wrote a guide to setting up WordPress here.
 That said, self-hosting WordPress does have a learning curve.
 Like other comparisons, if you want click, click convenience and do not need many features, then, by all means, go with GoDaddy.